Olivine-Labs/resty-mongol/Readme.md

  - multiupdate, if set to `1`, the database will update all matching objects in the collection.
 Otherwise only updates first matching doc, default to `0`.
 Multi update only works with $ operators.
  - safe can be a boolean or integer, defaults to `0`.
 If `1`, the program will issue a cmd `getlasterror` to server to query the result.
 If `false`, return value `n` would always be `-1`

+####n, err = col:update_all(queries, ordered, writeConcern)
+Batch update, returns update result document as described in mongo docs.
+(Only usable in 2.6+)

+ - queries should be structured as {{ q = {}, u = {}, upsert = <boolean>, multi = <boolean>}} where q is the selector, u is the update, and upsert and multi are identical to normal update.
+ - ordered, if true, tells the server to execute the operations in the order they are given in the list.
+If false, the database is free to parallelize the operations but does not guarantee order.
+ - writeConcern is a write concern document {w=<number>, j=<boolean>, etc}

+####n, err = col:aggregate(pipeline)
+Aggregation.
+Returns a result document.
+See mongo aggregation db command docs for more info.

+ - pipeline is an ordered list of aggregation pipeline functions.

 ####n, err = col:insert(docs, continue_on_error, safe)
 Returns 0 for success, or nil with error message.